Can You Take a Drone On a Plane Without Getting in Trouble?

 Drones operate with lithium-ion batteries that are a potential flight threat.

-According to the Federal Aviation Authority (FAA), 261 air incidents have been reported since January 1, 2006.
+According to the Federal Aviation Administration (FAA), hundreds of lithium battery-related incidents have been documented since tracking began.

 And the only solution is enforcing strict rules regarding traveling with electrical devices that use lithium-ion batteries.

-If you plan on traveling with your drone, you have to keep these three issues in mind
+If you plan on traveling with your drone, keep these three things in mind:

-• The law on drones in every country you will be visiting
+• Drone laws in every country you will visit

-• Personal measures to keep your drone and all its accessories safe
+• Personal measures to protect your drone and accessories

 Can You Take a Drone on a Plane?